omkardwork603/company-cms-laravel/README.md

-Crestline Technologies — Company CMS
+# Crestline Technologies — Company CMS

-A modern and dynamic Company Website & Content Management System built with Laravel 12.
-The project includes a public-facing company website and a centralized admin dashboard for managing website content.
+A modern and dynamic **Company Website & Content Management System** built with **Laravel 12, PHP, MySQL, Blade, Tailwind CSS, and Alpine.js**.

+The project includes a responsive public company website and a centralized admin dashboard for managing website content dynamically.

+--

 ### Homepage